 The data for ENP-East countries are supplied by and under the responsibility of the national statistical authorities of each country on a voluntary basis.
 The data result from an annual data collection cycle that has been established by Eurostat.
 These statistics are available free-of-charge on Eurostat’s website, together with a range of additional indicators for ENP-East countries covering most socio-economic topics.

 For EU statistics, the main legislation covering the collection of statistics in relation to energy quantities is Regulation (EC) No 1099/2008 of the European Parliament and of the Council of 22 October 2008 on energy statistics.
-Since its adoption, it has been amended four times and a consolidated version is available.
+Since its adoption, it has been amended five times and a consolidated version is available.
 Energy quantities are usually measured in terms of tonnes of oil equivalent (toe), a normalised unit of energy that is assigned a net calorific value of 41 868 kilojoules/kg and allows the potential energy from different quantities of various energy sources to be compared.

 Energy commodities extracted or captured directly from natural resources are called primary energy sources, while energy commodities which are produced from primary energy sources in transformation plants are called derived products; primary energy sources cover, for example, coal mines, crude oil fields or hydro power plants.
 The primary production of crude oil is defined as the quantities of fuel extracted or produced within national boundaries, including off-shore production.
 Primary production of natural gas is defined as the quantities of dry gas, measured after purification and extraction of natural gas liquids and sulphur.
 Energy transformed from one form to another, such as electricity or heat generation in thermal power plants, is not considered as primary production of energy.